Alexey-Tsarev/dockered/README.md

 # Dockered
 This repository contains applications which were dockered by me.
-Docker and docker-compose are required to build containers!
+Docker and docker-compose are required to build and run these images...

 ## Content
 ### LAMP